mbukeRepo/cog-databricks-dolly-v2-7b/README.md

-# Cog Open-Assistant SFT-1 12B
+# Cog databricks/dolly-v2-7b

-This repository is an implementation of [Open-Assistant SFT-1 12B](https://huggingface.co/OpenAssistant/oasst-sft-1-pythia-12b) as a Cog model.
+This repository is an implementation of [databricks/dolly-v2-7b](https://huggingface.co/databricks/dolly-v2-7b) as a Cog model.
 [Cog packages machine learning models as standard containers.](https://github.com/replicate/cog).

 # Prerequisites

-* Model weights.
+- Model weights.

-* GPU machine.
+- GPU machine.
 You'll need a Linux machine with an NVIDIA GPU attached and the NVIDIA Container Toolkit installed.
 If you don't already have access to a machine with a GPU, check out our guide to getting a GPU machine.
 This codebase currently assumes a single device with sufficient VRAM (>24GB) is available.
 If, instead, you have access to a multi-device environment, you can modify the code to distribute your model across devices.

-* Docker.
+- Docker.
 You'll be using the Cog command-line tool to build and push a model.
 Cog uses Docker to create containers for models.

 ## Step 0: Install Cog